hkf2002/SIEM-Monitoring-Using-Wazuh-to-Harden-an-Endpoint/README.md

 <img width="1838" height="725" alt="Screenshot 2026-09-20 232438" src="https://github.com/user-attachments/assets/e04d45cc-ab0f-40c0-b396-fb029b764646" />

 This specific issue affects the 7-Zip file archiver version 9.21 through 26.00.
 The Agent has version 22.01.

-In order to resolve this issue we can update 7-Zip
+In order to resolve this issue we can update 7-Zip to the current version 26.03.